bdwgc/bdwgc/docs/gcinterface.md

 On many platforms, a single-threaded garbage collector library can be built to act as a plug-in `malloc` replacement.
-(Build it with `-D REDIRECT_MALLOC=GC_malloc -D IGNORE_FREE`.)
-This is often the best way to deal with third-party libraries which leak or prematurely free objects.
+(Build it with `-D REDIRECT_MALLOC -D IGNORE_FREE`.)
+This is often the best way to deal with third-party libraries that leak or prematurely free objects.
-`-D REDIRECT_MALLOC=GC_malloc` is intended primarily as an easy way to adapt old code, not for new development.
+`-D REDIRECT_MALLOC` is intended primarily as an easy way to adapt old code, not for new development.

 New code should use the interface discussed below.